The ARGOS Challenge Story (2014 - 2017)

 Today’s exploration and production activities are increasingly confronted with extreme and harsh conditions: extreme cold, arid climates, isolated sites, onshore and offshore alike, etc.

 In order to meet these new challenges and improve the safety of operators, Total has launched the ARGOS (Autonomous Robot for Gas and Oil Sites) Challenge in December 2013, in partnership with the French National Research Agency (ANR).

 Five teams from Austria and Germany, Spain and Portugal, France, Japan and Switzerland, were selected to design and build in less than three years, the first autonomous surface robot adapted to oil & gas sites.

-The prototypes will match their skills and capabilities in three competitions scheduled between June 2015 and March 2017.
-The winner of the ARGOS Challenge will be announced in spring 2017.
+The prototypes matched their skills and capabilities in three competitions scheduled between June 2015 and March 2017.

 The Austrian/German team ARGONAUTS was declared winner of the ARGOS Challenge.

 The teams FOXIRIS (Spain / Portugal), ARGONAUTS (Austria / Germany), VIKINGS (France), LIO (Switzerland) and AIR-K (Japan) gathered for the last time, Thursday 11th of May, to attend the trophy ceremony of the ARGOS Challenge held at... more

 Thursday, 11 May: last appointment for the teams.
 FOXIRIS (Spain / Portugal), ARGONAUTS (Austria / Germany), VIKINGS (France), LIO (Switzerland) and AIR-K (Japan) attended the ARGOS Challenge's Award ceremony at Total headquarter in... more